Muhammad Imran Qureshi

 Muhammad Imran Qureshi is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

-He was born on 24 June 1965 in Muzaffargarh.
+He was born on 24 June 1965 in village Thatta Quershian in Muzaffargarh.

 He has the degree of Bachelor of Laws which he received in 1989 from Bahauddin Zakariya University.

 Political career

 He was elected to the Provincial Assembly of the Punjab from Constituency PP-256 (Muzaffargarh-VI) in the 2008 Pakistani general election.

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-256 (Muzaffargarh-VI) in the 2013 Pakistani general election.